MACtion Football Betting

 When is the MAC Football championship game?

-The 2022 MAC championship game will once again be played at Ford Field in Detroit on Dec.
+The 2022 MAC championship game was played at Ford Field in Detroit on Dec.
 3, 2022.

 The game is sponsored by Rocket Mortgage and pits the East Division champion against the West Division winner.